Destination Village Pontlevoy Musee Dans La RueDestination Village Pontlevoy Musee Dans La Rue

 A renowned classical music festival

-In a remarkable setting, the Abbey of Pontlevoy, each summer invited individuals and groups perform for a particularly loyal audience.
+Each summer, in the remarkable setting of the Abbey of Pontlevoy, soloists and ensembles perform for a devoted and loyal audience.

 Do you know the legend of the midnight stone?